MVL Solutions

 1. Realization of n-valued circuits

-By applying n-valued switches and n-valued inverters any n-valued 2-inputs/single output switching function can be realized.
+By applying n-state switches and n-valued inverters any n-valued 2-inputs/single output switching function can be realized.
 In an extension of this technology also more than 2 inputs n-valued functions can be used.
 These multi-input n-valued functions can be extremely efficient by using a limited number of inverters.

 2. Correlation amplification